DLXPlugins/alerts-dlx/readme.txt

 * Released 2025-12-05
 * Fixed frontend rendering for those not using footer hooks.
 * Fixed SVG default icon size, to prevent jumping when rendering.
+* Fixed shortcode not rendering due to editorial blocks parameter.

 = 2.2.0 =
 * Released 2025-11-13